avayedawadi/LMC-MP3/content/roles.md

 # Roles & Responsibilities

-Different roles have different documentation responsibilities.
+Different roles have different technical communication responsibilities.

 ## Developers

-- Write clear, structured PR descriptions
+- Write clear, structured PR descriptions for code changes
-- Update READMEs when behavior changes
+- Update READMEs in a succinct and clear manner when behavior changes
-- Document tricky logic and edge cases
+- Document any tricky logic or edge cases (especially when not immediately obvious)
-- Add comments or small docs for complex architectural decisions
+- Extensively document (on Notion) any complex architectural changes

 ## PMs (Product Managers)

-- Write feature specs and acceptance criteria
+- Write feature specs and acceptance criteria that can be easily understood in context
-- Summarize nonprofit conversations into structured notes
-- Maintain a living roadmap / requirements doc
-- Call out what needs additional documentation after meetings
+- Convey non-profit wants in a clear manner
+- Communicate progress updates and project details to non-profits in a clear manner
+- Fix technical communication of other teammates

 ## Designers

-- Document design rationale (why we chose a particular UX)
+- Document design rationalte
-- Provide annotated handoff notes in Figma or similar tools
+- Provide annotated handoff notes in Figma
 - Update design files when flows change
-- Note accessibility considerations (color, contrast, keyboard nav)
+- Note accessibility considerations for websites being built

 ## EMs (Engineering Managers)

-- Ensure the team follows communication guidelines
+- Ensure the team follows communication guidelines in READMEs, documentation etc.
-- Keep onboarding materials accurate
+- Keep onboarding materials accurate and up to date
 - Coordinate with PMs and nonprofit stakeholders on technical decisions
-- Encourage knowledge sharing instead of siloing information
+- Share technical details and updates in a concise and understandable manner
+    - Especially important when communication to non-technical stakeholders like designers or the non-profit